 Calculate a Company's Risk of Bankruptcy with the Altman Z-score

 It is possible to rapidly evaluate a company's risk of bankruptcy with the Altman Z-score.
-Using basic financial information, this score is a discriminate model that can predict the probability of a company to face bankruptcy or succeed in the next two years.
-Created in the 1960s by the Dr. Edward I. Altman, while testing on companies with more than 1 million dollar of assets, this score did improve with time and gives today some pretty accurate predictions.
+Using basic financial information, this model offers a discriminant analysis that can help predict whether a firm/company could go bankrupt within 2 years.
+Created in the 1960s by Dr. Edward I. Altman, and tested on companies having more than $1M dollars in assets, the model has improved with time and can give pretty accurate bankruptcy predictions.

-There is a scorecard for four types of companies: private enterprises, public manufacturing and non-manufacturing companies, as well as companies from emerging markets.
-It excludes the financial companies.
-The calculation takes the sum of a few financial ratios weighted by a coefficient.
-The final score puts the company in one of the 3 zones: bankrupt, grey or safe.
+The model comprises four types of companies: private enterprises, public manufacturing and non-manufacturing companies, as well as companies from emerging markets, but excludes financial companies.
+The calculation takes the sum of a few financial/business ratios, weighted by coefficients, and the final score puts the company in one of 3 zones: bankrupt, grey or safe.